Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Beach Time In Monterosso

 After lunch, it’s time to kick back and relax.
-Monterosso beach is one of those must-see places in Cinque Terre!
+Monterosso beach is one of the most beautiful in Cinque Terre!

-This is the only village with a proper sandy beach, making it the perfect place to cool off after the hike.
+This is the only village with a proper sandy beach.
+A perfect place to cool off and rest your limbs after the hike.

 We rented chairs with umbrellas from Hotel Baia.
 They weren’t the iconic orange and green striped ones, but they worked just as well!
 Having some shade makes a huge difference, especially in the hot summer sun.

-If you don’t want to rent a chair and umbrella, there are also free beach sections where you can lay out a towel and enjoy the water without spending a dime.
+If you don’t want to rent a chair and umbrella, there are also free, public beach sections where you can lay out a towel and enjoy the water without spending a dime.

 Pro Tip: If you’re looking at the sea, the right side of the beach is sandy, while the left side is rocky.
-Choose accordingly based on whether you prefer soft sand or a scenic backdrop for your beach day.
+Choose accordingly based on whether you prefer soft sand or a scenic backdrop for your beach day in Cinque Terre.

-Spending some time here is the perfect way to unwind before heading back out to explore more of Cinque Terre!
+Spending some time in Monterosso is the perfect way to unwind and take it slow before heading out to explore more of Cinque Terre!

 Dinner Where You Are Staying